Mastercard/open-banking-reference-application/README.md

     ```
     docker compose up
     ```

+    Open your browser to http://localhost:4000 to see the application up and running.

+    **Note:** if you want to update the docker image of reference app run command **docker compose build** followed by **docker compose up** to run your application with docker.

 When the application is launched in a browser, it prompts either to proceed with demo or go to GitHub.
 Select **View Demo**.
 This will redirect you to the first step of the user flow.